pinkpong111/Resolution-Based-Information-Theory/README.md

 A vector space is the full set of positions an agent or layer can occupy.
 As a layer matures, its vector space expands — more positions become available, more distinct vectors can coexist without collision.

-### Intent — Terminology Note

-Throughout this document, **intent** refers to the *generative constraint structure* that limits the space of valid interpretations — not semantic meaning or subjective intention.
-Intent is preserved when the receiving layer generates outputs within the same constraint structure as the sender, even at lower resolution.
-A layer can receive a degraded seed and still preserve the sender's intent if the degraded form carries the generative constraint intact.
-Operationally, intent preservation is evaluated through invariance of output constraint structure under resolution change — if the class of outputs generated remains consistent with the sender's constraint structure across resolution levels, intent is preserved.

-*Operational note (minimal test).* In this draft, intent preservation is treated as a testable invariance property under resolution change: given the same upstream seed family, the downstream layer should produce outputs that remain within a stable equivalence class defined by externally checkable constraints (e.g., invariant boundary compliance, task-level invariants, or protocol-form invariants).
-This does not fully specify the latent constraint structure, but it provides a minimal operational handle for comparing whether degradation preserves or replaces upstream generative structure.
-In practice, these externally checkable constraints should be specified a priori (pre-registered) and evaluated on held-out interaction settings to reduce post hoc redefinition of the equivalence class.
-In practice, these externally checkable constraints should be specified a priori (pre-registered) and evaluated on held-out interaction settings to reduce post hoc redefinition of the equivalence class.

 ### Vector Storm — Terminology Note